aortbals/ember-github-example/README.md

 ## Getting Started ##

+This example was used for a 2 hour Ember.js training.
+[Here are the slides](http://www.slideshare.net/aortbals/chaione-emberjs-training-21-feb2014).
 You'll need the follow installed.

 - Ruby